NicoleNG18/SoftUni-Software-Engineering-Spring-Data/README.md

 # SoftUni-Software-Engineering-Spring-Data
 SoftUni | Courses | Solutions
-This repository includes the problems solved during the Java Advanced course.
+This repository includes the problems solved during the Spring Data course.
 I have already completed these courses:

 -Programming Basics with Java - June 2020 (Grade: 6.00)